zyzzyplyx/mixed-reality/mixed-reality-docs/unity-development-overview.md

 Once you've got your holographic Unity project ready to test out, your next step is to [export and build a Unity Visual Studio solution](exporting-and-building-a-unity-visual-studio-solution.md).

-With that VS solution in hand, you can then run your app in one of three ways, using either a real or simulated device:
+With that Visual Studio solution in hand, you can then run your app in one of three ways, using either a real or simulated device:
 * [Deploy to a real HoloLens or Windows Mixed Reality immersive headset](using-visual-studio.md)
 * [Deploy to the HoloLens emulator](using-the-hololens-emulator.md)
 * [Deploy to the Windows Mixed Reality immersive headset simulator](using-the-windows-mixed-reality-simulator.md)